Kaaz/DiscordBot/readme.md

 An attempt to be funny

-Accessible though: joke
+Accessible through: joke

 Usable in public and private channels
 ### kick

 Kicks a member from your guild

-Accessible though: kick
+Accessible through: kick

 Usable in public channels

 #### Usage